Updates

 Who is eligible and what types of projects are funded?

-The Coastal Resilience Grant Program is open to the 78 municipalities located within the Massachusetts coastal zone, certified 501(c)(3) nonprofit organizations (including qualifying tribal entities), and federally recognized Massachusetts tribes.
+The Coastal Resilience Grant Program is open to the 78 municipalities located within the Massachusetts coastal zone, certified 501(c)(3) nonprofit organizations, and Massachusetts Tribal Governments.

-- Detailed Vulnerability and Risk Assessment - Projects that evaluate vulnerable public facilities and infrastructure using best available techniques, data, and climate projections (e.g., sea level rise and precipitation).
-Vulnerability assessments should build on Municipal Vulnerability Preparedness (MVP) Program and other assessments and set the stage for implementation of actions.
+- Vulnerability and Risk Assessments - Projects that evaluate vulnerable community facilities and infrastructure or conduct regional vulnerability assessments that align with ResilientCoasts using best available techniques, data, and climate projections (e.g., sea level rise and precipitation).
+Vulnerability assessments should build on Municipal Vulnerability Preparedness (MVP) and other assessments and set the stage for implementation of actions.
+Assessments that include natural resources and socioeconomic impacts are encouraged.
+ECO One Stop Project Type: “Other”

-- Public Outreach - Projects that increase community understanding of coastal storm and climate impacts and build effective partnerships to develop support for implementation of proactive climate adaptation actions.
-Outreach projects that promote engagement in local adaptation efforts are most competitive.
-Creative outreach and communication products that are accessible to all residents are encouraged.
+- Public Outreach - Projects that develop local and regional support for the implementation of proactive resilience actions.
+Projects may increase community or regional understanding of coastal storm and sea level rise impacts, raise public awareness of proactive shoreline management approaches, and build effective partnerships to develop and maintain support for the implementation of proactive actions.
+Projects that develop effective outreach and communication strategies, tools, resources, and transferable products that are accessible to all residents are encouraged.
+ECO One Stop Project Type: “Social Resilience, Education, Capacity-Building, and Outreach”

-- Proactive Planning - Projects to develop, amend, and implement community-based resilience plans, local ordinances, bylaws, standards, zoning, and other planning tools or management measures to reduce the exposure of existing and future development and infrastructure to coastal storm damages and climate impacts.
-Projects that facilitate retreat of vulnerable development and infrastructure and reduce future development in hazardous areas are highly encouraged.
-Projects that result in formal local adoption are most competitive.
+- Proactive Planning - Projects to develop, amend, and implement community and regional resilience plans, local ordinances, bylaws, standards, zoning, and other planning tools to reduce exposure of existing and future development and infrastructure to coastal storm damages and climate impacts.
+Projects that facilitate relocation of vulnerable development and infrastructure and reduce future development in coastal high-hazard areas are highly encouraged.
+Projects that involve robust public outreach with community members, businesses, and other stakeholders, and result in formal local adoption are most competitive.
+ECO One Stop Project Types: “Regulatory Updates,” “Land Use Planning,” or “Relocation or Retrofit of Critical Infrastructure”

 - Shoreline Restoration - Projects that evaluate suitability, design, permit, construct, and/or monitor non-structural approaches that restore or enhance natural systems to provide erosion and flood protection services provided by public beaches, dunes, coastal banks, salt marshes, shellfish, and other habitat types.
-Projects must specifically address current erosion and flooding impacts of public facilities and infrastructure and be able to adapt as sea level rises (e.g., build up or shift landward).
+Projects must be on publicly accessibly property and specifically address current erosion and flooding impacts of public facilities and infrastructure and be able to adapt as sea level rises (e.g., build up or shift landward).
+ECO One Stop Project Type: “Wetland Restoration or Enhancement”

 What projects have been funded?